kammybdeng/portfolioProject/README.md

 ```

 ### Run program
-Finally you can run this program with the command:
+Run this program with the command:

 ```
-python3 myPortfolio/stats.py
+python3 myPortfolio/stats.py --filename {filename}
 ```